A PETA Asia Investigation

 Other coconut-growing regions—including Brazil, Colombia, and Hawaii—harvest coconuts using humane methods such as tractor-mounted hydraulic elevators, willing human tree-climbers, rope or platform systems, or ladders, or they plant dwarf coconut trees.
 Studies have shown that these methods are superior to using monkeys, who can’t distinguish between ripe and unripe fruit, and the ripe coconuts get bruised when the monkeys drop them to the ground.
 Coconut water typically comes from coconuts grown on dwarf trees, including the Nam Hom variety, so harvesting them doesn’t require monkey labor.
 But that doesn’t necessarily mean that monkeys won’t be used.
 PETA has confirmed, however, that Harmless Harvest is among the companies that don’t use monkey labor for coconut water.

-Take ActionPlease, make sure that your coconut products don’t come from any companies that exploit monkeys.
-Sign below to urge Chaokoh to stop supporting this cruel industry by obtaining their coconuts from companies that don’t use monkeys.
+Take ActionPlease, make sure that the coconut products you buy don’t come from any companies that exploit monkeys.
+Sign below to urge Chaokoh to stop supporting this cruel industry by obtaining its coconuts from sources that don’t use monkeys.
 Then, ask 99 Ranch Market executives to reconsider the company’s business relationship with Chaokoh.

 Personalized letters always work best.
 Feel free to use the sample letter provided, but keep in mind that your letter will carry more weight if you write your own customized message and subject line.